MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 After exchange operators are inserted, the result is a parallel-query execution plan.
 A parallel-query execution plan can use more than one worker thread.
 A serial execution plan, used by a non-parallel (serial) query, uses only one worker thread for its execution.
 The actual number of worker threads used by a parallel query is determined at query plan execution initialization and is determined by the complexity of the plan and the degree of parallelism.

-Degree of parallelism (DOP) determines the maximum number of CPUs that are being used; it does not mean the number of worker threads that are being used.
+Degree of parallelism (DOP) determines the maximum number of CPUs that are being used; it doesn't mean the number of worker threads that are being used.
 The DOP limit is set per [task](../relational-databases/system-dynamic-management-views/sys-dm-os-tasks-transact-sql.md).
-It is not a per [request](../relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql.md) or per query limit.
-This means that during a parallel query execution, a single request can spawn multiple tasks which are assigned to a [scheduler](../relational-databases/system-dynamic-management-views/sys-dm-os-tasks-transact-sql.md).
+It isn't a per [request](../relational-databases/system-dynamic-management-views/sys-dm-exec-requests-transact-sql.md) or per query limit.
+This means that during a parallel query execution, a single request can spawn multiple tasks that are assigned to a [scheduler](../relational-databases/system-dynamic-management-views/sys-dm-os-tasks-transact-sql.md).
 More processors than specified by the MAXDOP may be used concurrently at any given point of query execution, when different tasks are executed concurrently.
 For more information, see the [Thread and Task Architecture Guide](../relational-databases/thread-and-task-architecture-guide.md).

-The [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Query Optimizer does not use a parallel execution plan for a query if any one of the following conditions is true:
+The [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Query Optimizer doesn't use a parallel execution plan for a query if any one of the following conditions is true:

-- The serial execution cost of the query is not high enough to consider an alternative, parallel execution plan.
+- The serial execution cost of the query isn't high enough to consider an alternative, parallel execution plan.
 - A serial execution plan is considered faster than any possible parallel execution plan for the particular query.
-- The query contains scalar or relational operators that cannot be run in parallel.
+- The query contains scalar or relational operators that can't be run in parallel.
 Certain operators can cause a section of the query plan to run in serial mode, or the whole plan to run in serial mode.

-### <a id="DOP"></a> Degree of Parallelism (DOP)
+### Degree of parallelism (DOP)
+<a id="DOP"></a>

 [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] automatically detects the best degree of parallelism for each instance of a parallel query execution or index data definition language (DDL) operation.
 It does this based on the following criteria:

 1. Whether [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] is **running on a computer that has more than one microprocessor or CPU**, such as a symmetric multiprocessing computer (SMP).
 Only computers that have more than one CPU can use parallel queries.

 1. Whether **sufficient worker threads are available**.
 Each query or index operation requires a certain number of worker threads to execute.
 Executing a parallel plan requires more worker threads than a serial plan, and the number of required worker threads increases with the degree of parallelism.
-When the worker thread requirement of the parallel plan for a specific degree of parallelism cannot be satisfied, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] decreases the degree of parallelism automatically or completely abandons the parallel plan in the specified workload context.
+When the worker thread requirement of the parallel plan for a specific degree of parallelism can't be satisfied, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] decreases the degree of parallelism automatically or completely abandons the parallel plan in the specified workload context.
 It then executes the serial plan (one worker thread).

 1. The **type of query or index operation executed**.
 Index operations that create or rebuild an index, or drop a clustered index and queries that use CPU cycles heavily are the best candidates for a parallel plan.
 For example, joins of large tables, large aggregations, and sorting of large result sets are good candidates.
 Simple queries, frequently found in transaction processing applications, find the additional coordination required to execute a query in parallel outweigh the potential performance boost.
-To distinguish between queries that benefit from parallelism and those that do not benefit, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] compares the estimated cost of executing the query or index operation with the [cost threshold for parallelism](../database-engine/configure-windows/configure-the-cost-threshold-for-parallelism-server-configuration-option.md) value.
+To distinguish between queries that benefit from parallelism and those that don't benefit, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] compares the estimated cost of executing the query or index operation with the [cost threshold for parallelism](../database-engine/configure-windows/configure-the-cost-threshold-for-parallelism-server-configuration-option.md) value.
 Users can change the default value of 5 using [sp_configure](../relational-databases/system-stored-procedures/sp-configure-transact-sql.md) if proper testing found that a different value is better suited for the running workload.

 1. Whether there are a **sufficient number of rows to process**.
-If the Query Optimizer determines that the number of rows is too low, it does not introduce exchange operators to distribute the rows.
-Consequently, the operators are executed serially.
+If the Query Optimizer determines that the number of rows is too low, it doesn't introduce exchange operators to distribute the rows.
+Thus, the operators are executed serially.
 Executing the operators in a serial plan avoids scenarios when the startup, distribution, and coordination costs exceed the gains achieved by parallel operator execution.

 1. Whether **current distribution statistics are available**.
-If the highest degree of parallelism is not possible, lower degrees are considered before the parallel plan is abandoned.
-For example, when you create a clustered index on a view, distribution statistics cannot be evaluated, because the clustered index does not yet exist.
-In this case, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] cannot provide the highest degree of parallelism for the index operation.
+If the highest degree of parallelism isn't possible, lower degrees are considered before the parallel plan is abandoned.
+For example, when you create a clustered index on a view, distribution statistics can't be evaluated, because the clustered index doesn't yet exist.
+In this case, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] can't provide the highest degree of parallelism for the index operation.
 However, some operators, such as sorting and scanning, can still benefit from parallel execution.

 > [!NOTE]
 > Parallel index operations are only available in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Enterprise, Developer, and Evaluation editions.